jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 A noun phrase can be made up by
 - a head [noun](#nouns), or
-- a pronoun or a demonstrative and zero, one or more NP modifiers, which may be
+- a pronoun or a demonstrative,

+and zero, one or more NP modifiers, which may be
   - [adjectives](#adjective), which may be in comparative or superlative form, or participles TODO: infinite, participles, norminalization
   - a cardinal or ordinal number, and/or a [quantifier](#pro-forms), and/or a [demonstrative](#pro-forms) (which may be analyzed as a subclass of adjectives in some languages, for example in English)